betterLateThanNot/2019Diary/resolution.md

 ## 6.more skilled guitar player.

-### key word: self-discipline, productive life, get rid of phone and get up at 5am
+### key word: self-discipline, productive life, patient, get rid of phone and get up at 5am